Pronoy-2003/saas-customer-churn-retention-analytics/README.md

     (\$)**.
 -   The dashboard is designed for analytical and portfolio demonstration purposes.
--   Raw/generated datasets may not be committed to GitHub when they are large.
 -   SQL Server is the database used for this project.

 ------------------------------------------------------------------------